 - Contemporary designs come in compact sizes for space efficiency

 A condensing boiler is typically an ideal heating solution for any commercial or industrial building.
-Be sure to check with an HVAC or engineering consultant to ensure that your current heating system is able to return low temperature water (less than 60°C) and that proper ventilation and drainage is possible.
+Be sure to check with an HVAC or engineering consultant to ensure that your current heating system is able to return low temperature water (less than 60°C) and that proper ventilation and drainage are possible.